Artificial Intelligence

 This snooping was to help understand why the assistants made mistakes, they all said, and to make the technology work better.
 But in a world where rumors that smartphones listen to offline conversations to sell you Facebook ads abound, it was a bitter pill for consumers to swallow, reminding them that an always-on, internet-connected microphone sits in your home — and you tell it everything.

-We'll make it better
+We'll make it better.

-Amazon, trying to make Alexa seem more helpful, filed a patent for a system in March 2017 where Alexa can spot signs of illness based on how you sound.
+Trying to make Alexa seem more helpful, Amazon filed a patent for a system in March 2017 where Alexa can spot signs of illness based on how you sound.
 But more than noticing a sore throat, the patent suggests Alexa could one day understand the "physical and emotional characteristics of users."
 On a related note, Amazon announced in 2019 how it has taught Alexa to sound excited or disappointed, potentially in a bid to express empathy towards its owner.

-Google also pressed to improve the Assistant and more it more human, but that also caused discomfort as the decade grew to a close, particularly with a feature called Duplex, which sounds remarkably like a human, right down to its use of 'erm' and 'err.'
+Google also pressed to improve the Assistant and make it more human, but that also caused discomfort as the decade grew to a close, particularly with a feature called Duplex, which sounds remarkably like a human, right down to its use of 'erm' and 'err.'

 Designed to call up and make restaurant or hair salon reservations on your behalf, speaking to booking staff with the eloquence of a human, Google says the system will always declare itself as AI when the call is answered.
 The very fact an AI has to reveal it is human, to other humans, is surely already enough to raise an eyebrow or two.
 Despite an initial splash, Google hasn't said much about Duplex for a few months now, but we expect to see (and hear) plenty more from human-like AI in the coming decade.